cloudera/terraform-provider-cdp/docs/resources/environments_user_sync.md

 ### Optional

 - `environment_names` (Set of String) List of environments to be synced.
 If not present, all environments will be synced.
+- `polling_options` (Attributes) Polling related configuration options that could specify various values that will be used during CDP resource creation. (see [below for nested schema](#nestedatt--polling_options))

 ### Read-Only

 - `id` (String) The ID of this resource.

+<a id="nestedatt--polling_options"></a>
+### Nested Schema for `polling_options`

+Optional:

+- `async` (Boolean) Boolean value that specifies if Terraform should wait for resource creation/deletion.
+- `call_failure_threshold` (Number) Threshold value that specifies how many times should a single call failure happen before giving up the polling.
+- `polling_timeout` (Number) Timeout value in minutes that specifies for how long should the polling go for resource creation/deletion.